-Analog phone:
+Analog phone or ISDN phone:

 If, instead of the busy tone or dialing tone, you continue to hear 2 beeps - pause - 2 beeps - etc., it means the PIN was not accepted.
 Check that you have the correct PIN and try again.